furyhawk/nikola/README.rst

 This is a `Docker`_ image for the `Nikola`_ static site generator.
 It is based on `Alpine Linux`_ and uses the latest version of Nikola with Python 3.
-The Nikola "extras" are available.
+All Nikola "extras" are available.
+Additional requirements for any "extras" that you use need to be installed manually.
+This can be done by deriving a custom Docker image ``FROM`` this one.
 All languages supported by Nikola can be used.

 You can pull the most recent pre-built image directly from the GitLab Container Registry with: